What types of plastic can be recycled?

-It does vary slightly depending where you live in London.
+It varies slightly depending where you live in London.
 Check out our services at a glance area for some simple ‘at-a-glance’ information and check our postcode locator for more in-depth details.
 If you’re still unclear, check your local council website – all councils have web pages dedicated to recycling.

 Hand soap bottles